-- After calling your preferred Funeral Director, call the parish office (448-2122) and set up an appointment to meet with our Pastoral Associate and the Director of Music to make arrangements for the Funeral Liturgy.
+- After calling your preferred Funeral Director, call the parish office (448-2122) and set up an appointment to meet with our Director of Music/Worship to make arrangements for the Funeral Liturgy.

 - Make sure our parish office has the contact information for the person of contact for the deceased.

-The Pastor or Pastoral Associate are willing to meet with the family prior to a death and help make arrangements for the Funeral Liturgy.
-This helps the family at the time of death and removes some of the pressure of detail when our minds might be distracted by the death and all the other funeral preparations.
+The Director of Music/Worship will meet with the family prior to death and help make arrangements for the Funeral Liturgy.
+This planning BEFORE DEATH helps the family at the time of death and removes some of the pressure of detail and preparations.